DeclanConallOBrien/Snowmaking-Potential/README.md

-This all of the code and the data needed to run the code
+This all of the code and the data for my snowmaking potential project that needed to run the code